Prerequisites for Admission

 - Hobby activities do not count

-- A one-page statement of purpose, two letters of recommendation, one-page resume, and official undergraduate and graduate (if applicable) transcripts are required.
+- A one-page statement of purpose, personal statement, two letters of recommendation, one-page resume, and official undergraduate and graduate (if applicable) transcripts are required.

 Information about the GRE including test dates and locations can be found at http://www.ets.org